ltdavids/bootstrap-ko-pillbox/README.md

 # bootstrap-ko-pillbox
-A multi-select implemented as a knockout component using bootstrap
+A multi-select knockout component that plays nice with bootstrap.